fluencelabs/cli/README.md

                               argument names
   --data-path=<path>          Path to a JSON file in { [argumentName]: argumentValue } format.
 You can call a function
-                              using these argument names --import=<path>             Path to a directory to import from.
+                              using these argument names --import=<path>...
+Path to a directory to import from.
 May be used several times --json-service=<path>       Path to a file that contains a JSON formatted service --no-input                  Don't interactively ask for any input from the user --on=<peer_id>              PeerId of a peer where you want to run the function